draptik/reveal-js-template/README.md

 # Initial setup

+There are 2 theme templates:
+- dark
+- light (default).

 After cloning this repo:

 - Run `./setup.sh`.
+    - It will create a template with a light background template.
+- Run `./setup.sh --dark`.
+    - It will create a template with a dark background template.
-It will remove the `.git` folder so you can start from scratch.
+- The `setup.sh` script will remove the `.git` folder so you can start from scratch.
 - `cd slides && npm install && npm start`

 That's it!